Bugs in Quantum Computing Platforms: An Empirical Study: Results

 \begin{answerbox} \textbf{Answer to RQ1}: \percQuantumBugsAnnotated{} of all studied bugs in quantum computing platforms are quantum-specific, which motivates dedicated approaches for preventing and detecting quantum bugs. \end{answerbox}

 \paragraph{Implications} The comforting consequence of the above finding is that traditional, application-independent bug detection techniques can contribute to improving the code of quantum computing platforms.
 At the same time, we see a large potential for techniques targeting quantum-specific bugs.
 The results also show a need for software developers with an in-depth understanding of quantum computing.
+Regarding the future relevance of this finding, the consistent portion of quantum-specific bugs (\percQuantumBugsAnnotated{}) motivates and gives additional evidence for the continuation of quantum software engineering research~\cite{zhaoQuantumSoftwareEngineering2021}.